 It may take some time for your child to respond and eventually say the words.
 It is important to not lose hope.
 Patience and regularity are imperative when you are working with someone on the spectrum.

 Many children with autism, especially those with mild to moderate autism, respond well to positive reinforcement.
-Positive reinforcement is an integral part of several speech therapy exercises for children with autism.
+Positive reinforcement is an integral part of various speech therapy exercises experts recommend for children with autism.

 The concept is simple – you provide a desirable reward every time they respond to their name, use an essential word or follow your instructions.
 It can be a piece of chocolate, one scoop of ice cream, extra time with the toys they like, or 30-minutes of additional screen time.
 The reward should be something that the child enjoys and likes.